luminaxster/swe432tomcat/README.md

           return true;
           ...
 ```
-After getting a new or existing `connection`, preparing a statement to insert a row in table `entries`, the order of values set follow the sequence determined by the tuple `(name, age)` in the statement: `statement.setString(1, name)` is concatenated where the first question mark is in `(?, ?)` and ` statement.setInt(2, age)` to the second.
+After getting a `connection`, the method prepares a statement to insert a row into the table `entries`.
+The order of values is determined by the tuple `(name, age)`.
+The statements `statement.setString(1, name)` and `statement.setInt(2, age)` map the value 1 to variable `name` and value 2 to variable `age`.
+Finally, `statement.executeUpdate();` inserts the row.

-Finally,  `statement.executeUpdate();` will attempt to insert the row, if no errors are thrown, it does not mean it succeded, the return value of the method is a count of the affected rows, in this context `1` should be successfully inserted one row.

-**Important:** Prepared statements prevent some types of SQL injection attacks.
-Using other API methods to do so will let your server vulnerable. more details in the next sections.
+**Important:** Prepared statements prevent some types of SQL injection attacks that other API methods allow.

 ### 6. Querying data from the database
+The following code from method *getAllAsHTMLTable()* retrieves all names and ages from the entries table, then displays them in an HTML table.
 ```Java
 public String getAllAsHTMLTable(){
         Statement statement = null;